lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reaxff/reax-silica.rst

     Create a folder, name it RelaxSilica/, and `download <../../../../../inputs/reaxff/reax-silica/RelaxSilica/silica.data>`__
     the initial topology of a small amorphous silica structure.
-    The system was created by temperature ramp using another force field (`vashishta <../../../../../inputs/reaxff/reax-silica/CreateSilica/SiO.1990.vashishta>`__),
+    The system was created by temperature annealing using another force field (`vashishta <../../../../../inputs/reaxff/reax-silica/CreateSilica/SiO.1990.vashishta>`__),
     therefore the bond length, angle values, or charges are different from what is expected from reaxff force field.

+    If you are interested, the input script for creating the initial topology are available `here <../../../../../inputs/reaxff/reax-silica/CreateSilica/input.lammps>`__,
+    but it is not part of this tutorial.

     The Atoms section of the *silica.data* file starts like that: